devpatgi/psychic-meme/lightsabers/README.md

+# lightsabers

+- mobile-optimized web-app for playing with lisp
+- optimized for easy deployment
+- built leveraging lLms

+## why "lightsabers"

+> "There are your father's parentheses.
+Elegant weapons for a more... civilized age." -- [[https://xkcd.com/297/]]

-# Mobile Lisp REPL PWA
+# [generated docs Mobile Lisp REPL PWA

 A mobile-optimized Progressive Web App for interactive Lisp programming, featuring auto-formatting, syntax highlighting, and a custom virtual keyboard designed for Lisp development.